 We get it—choosing an online degree can be intimidating.
 You want to know everything you can about the program so there are no surprises once you start weekly coursework and projects.
 If you’re reading this, you most likely know that qualified technology professionals are in high demand.
-Your first step to stand out to employers is a well-rounded education focused on both hard and soft skills of a tech role, and that’s where the 100% online University of Wisconsin Bachelor of Science in Applied Computing comes in.
+Your first step to stand out to employers is a well-rounded education focused on both hard and soft skills of a tech role, and that’s where the 100 percent online University of Wisconsin Bachelor of Science in Applied Computing comes in.

 However, what does a UW Applied Computing course look like?
 What exactly are you expected to complete each week?
 How do you interact with classmates and faculty?